-As 21st Century Fox Seeks To Take Over Sky, Fox News Goes Off The Air In Britain
+Fox News Goes Off The Air In Britain As U.K. Scrutinizes Company's Bid To Buy Sky

 The network's market size is important, because 21st Century Fox unveiled a $15 billion deal in December to buy the 61 percent of European media giant Sky that it doesn't already own.

-The UK's media regulator, Ofcom, has expressed concerns that the takeover of Sky would negatively effect the country's media and political landscape.
+The U.K.'s media regulator, Ofcom, has expressed concerns that the takeover of Sky would negatively effect the country's media and political landscape.

 An Ofcom report in June concluded that the transaction "raises public interest concerns as a result of the risk of increased influence by members of the Murdoch Family Trust over the UK news agenda and the political process, with its unique presence on radio, television, in print and online."